 Want to follow along?
 You can replicate this analysis with 5 minutes of setup.

 - Click "Clone Collection" to copy our Terminal-Bench collection into your account.
+Create your free Docent account if you don't have one.

 - Install Claude Code and